LivePersonInc/developer-center/pages/Documents/MessagingChannels/PushNotificationService/Configuration/apple-token-authentication.md

 ### How to create a Token based App on the Conversational Cloud

-This information can be added to the Mobile app management section under Campaigns -> Data Sources
+This information can be added to the Mobile app management section under Campaigns → Data Sources.

 * On the **Platform** dropdown select **iOS** and enter your **App Name**, then click on the **Create app** button.